-Figure 2 Auto-baseline trimming absorbance data using the BLtrimmer in MeltR.
+Figure 2.
+Auto-baseline trimming absorbance data using the BLtrimmer in MeltR.
 (A) Dependence of fit parameters on baseline length for modeled absorbance data assuming a ΔH° of -64.76 kcal/mol, a Tm of 46.4 °C, and a Ct of 8 μM.
 Lower and upper base lines start where 90% and 10% (molar basis), respectively, of the RNA strands are in the helical state.
 (Top panel) Linear baseline fits superimposed on absorbance data.
 Colors correspond to baseline length specified in middle and bottom panels.
 (Middle panel) Dependence of ΔH° on baseline length.
 (Bottom panel) Dependence of Tm on baseline length.
 (B) Dependence of fit parameters on baseline length for a nearly-ideal, real absorbance melting curve collected on 5’CGAAAGGU3’/5’ACCUUUCG3’ at a Ct of 8 μM.
 (C) Dependence of fit parameters on baseline length for a non-ideal, real absorbance melting curve, collected on 5’CGAAAGGU3’/5’ACCUUUCG3’ at a Ct of 12 μM.
 (D) BLtrimmer usage in a R script.
 (1) A MeltR fit object produced by fitting raw data with meltR.A.
 (2) The number of baseline ranges the BLtrimmer will produce for each sample.
 (3) The temperature difference for each baseline produced on an absorbance melting curve.
 (4) The number of baseline combinations to test in a given BLtrimmer run.
 (E) Output of the BLtrimmer providing folding energies and 95% confidence intervals.